greghesp/assistant-relay/versioned_docs/version-3.x.x/contributing.md

 * Contributing to this documentation.
 (Check out [Docusaurus](https://v2.docusaurus.io/docs/) for guides on how to edit these docs)

 ### Join our Discord Channel
 If you fancy contributing to Assistant Relay as a developer, join our [#assistant-relay-development](https://discord.gg/MqTSSqa) channel on Discord

 ## Our development process

 ### Reporting a new issue
 When [reporting a new issue](https://github.com/greghesp/assistant-relay/issues/new/choose), please make sure you fill out the provided template where possible.
 Filling out this template helps us look for the issue faster as the basic questions have been answered.

 * **One issue, one bug**: One bug per issue please
 * **How can we replicate it**: Please complete the template and list the steps to reproduce the issue

 ### Requesting new features
 Whilst feature requests are always welcomed, we can't guarantee they will be implemented.
-Assistant Relay is built as a non-commercial, hobbyist solution and all features are built in free time.
+Assistant Relay is built as a non commercial, hobbyist solution and all features are built in free time.

 If you wish to request a new feature, please complete the [Feature Request](https://github.com/greghesp/assistant-relay/issues/new/choose) template

 ## Developing Assistant Relay

-Assistant Relay uses a custom [Next.js](https://nextjs.org/) server which powers the REST API and connection to the Google Assistant SDK, and uses React to power the web dashboard.
+Assistant Relay uses Express to power the REST API and connection to the Google Assistant SDK, and React to power the web dashboard.
+When a new release is issued, React is bundled and included in the Express server.

-Unlike Version 3.X, Version 4.X does not require the React app to be built before distributing.

 > **IF YOU ARE NOT DEVELOPING ASSISTANT RELAY, PLEASE FOLLOW THE INSTALLATION INSTRUCTIONS UNDER [GETTING STARTED](getting-started/installation) INSTEAD**

 ### Installation
 1. Ensure that you have [Node.js](https://nodejs.org/en/) installed
-2. After cloning the repository, run `npm i`
+2. After cloning the repository, run `npm i` in both the `relay` and `client` directories
+3. Go into the `client` directory and run `npm run start` to start the React instance
-3. Run `npm run dev` to start the Next.js server
+4. Go into the `relay` directory and run `npm run dev` to start the Express server